Son of famed Michigan coach says doctor molested him, too

 ”He never procrastinated on anything,” Harbaugh said. ”He took care of it before the sun went down.
 That’s the Bo Schembechler that I know.
 There’s nothing that ever was swept under the rug or ignored.”

 The number of Anderson’s victims could exceed 800, according to court filings.
-The report detailed many missed opportunities to stop Anderson, who was also a doctor to some staff and their families and who spent 37 years on campus.
-He died in 2008.
+The report detailed many missed opportunities to stop Anderson, who spent 37 years on campus.

 ”The fact that no one took meaningful action is particularly disturbing in light of the nature, scope, and duration of Dr. Anderson’s misconduct,” the report said.